 Need an online driver’s ed course?

-With school closed, your teenager may not be able to take a traditional driver’s ed course.
+First, if your teen can’t take a traditional driver’s ed course at school, there are online options.
 Or maybe the high school offers one but the schedule isn’t convenient for you.
-I know for my own soon-to-be driver, driver’s ed courses are offered after school at the same time as his sports practice.
+When my first son was a soon-to-be driver, driver’s ed courses were offered after school at the same time as his sports practice.

 There are now ways to take driver’s ed courses online.
 Driversed.com provides one of those options.